 9 There’s so much to check out walking down Las Ramblas, an expansive street worth walking down the entire length and taking some photographs of street scenes, the street performers or the early morning flower and bird markets.

 10. Walking down the fashionable Gracia district will give you an opportunity to photograph the old and new in terms of neighborhoods, street scenes and fashion, architecture and trendy boutiques and window displays all worth visiting and finding some scenes to capture.

 Here are some of my photo captures of gorgeous Barcelona and photographing from different vantage points around the city.

-If you would like to see more posts I wrote about this beautiful city, please check these links below.
+If you would like to see more posts I wrote about this Barcelona, please check these links below.

 If you enjoyed this post on Barcelona Highlights – Photo Friday, please subscribe to my updates below and share the post with any of the social media buttons around the post.
 I appreciate your visiting today.